-APPLICATIONS FROM CHILDREN CURRENTLY ATTENDING ST THOMAS MORE CATHOLIC PRIMARY SCHOOL'S NURSERY
+APPLICATIONS FROM CHILDREN CURRENTLY ATTENDING ST AUGUSTINE'S NURSERY

-Attendance at St Thomas More Catholic Primary School's Nursery does not automatically guarantee that a place will be offered in the Reception class of St Thomas More Catholic Primary School.
+Attendance at St Augustine's Nursery does not automatically guarantee that a place will be offered in the Reception class of St Augustine's Catholic Primary.
 Parents must apply for a Reception place in exactly the same way as parents of children not attending the Nursery.
 All applications will be considered against the oversubscription criteria by the Board of Directors in the same way regardless of whether the child does or does not attend the Nursery at the time of application.